It started with a belief.

 In 1998, a student teacher struggled to teach the book Johnny Tremain in a middle school classroom where most of the kids were reading three years below grade level.
 Her mentor teacher suggested she show them the movie.
 Instead, she founded her own school.

 From that single excellent public charter school, Amistad Academy, our Achievement First network was born.
 Since the beginning, we have always known that gaps in academic performance that fall along lines of race and income are caused by gaps in access and opportunity.
 And we have worked to right that wrong.

 When Amistad Academy opened in 1999, it served 84 New Haven fifth and sixth graders.
-Today, we serve 12,600 students in 34 schools in five cities across Connecticut, New York and Rhode Island.
+Today, we serve 15,000 students in 41 schools in five communities across Connecticut, New York, and Rhode Island.
 All of our students come to us through blind lottery.
-The majority are Black, Latino, and children from low-income families who will be the first in their families to graduate from college.
+The majority are Black, Latinx, and children from low-income families who will be the first in their families to graduate from college.
 Our students are proving that amazing things happen when potential meets opportunity.